University of Queensland Union

-The University of Queensland Union (UQ Union) is a student organisation established to provide service, support and representation to the students of The University of Queensland.
-The Union oversees approximately $15 million in revenue each financial year.
+The University of Queensland Union (UQ Union) is a student organisation established in 1911 to provide services, support and representation to students of the University of Queensland.
+The UQ Union oversees approximately $15 million in revenue each financial year.

 Student services

 The UQU operates most of the campus's student eateries, cafes, bookshops in addition to the university bar and cinema.
 These facilities and services are concentrated at the Union Complex at the St Lucia campus.

 The UQU organises the university's orientation week ("O-Week") activities, regular barbecues and free bands, as well as a range of larger events, such as Cultural Fiesta and, as of 2016, the annual Neon Party (previously the Toga Party from 2009–16).
 Recently the UQU introduced a club funding scheme that supports over 200 clubs and societies, including faculty, ethnic, and a variety of social groups; sporting groups, however, fall under the domain of UQ Sport.
 The UQU also provides a free legal service to university students.
 In addition, it also organises the weekly Wednesday markets at the St Lucia campus.

 One of the other roles of the UQU is to see that minority groups on campus are adequately supported.
 To this extent, it provides Queer Spaces and Women's Spaces at St Lucia campus and Gatton campuses, and a Disabilities Collective Space at the St Lucia Campus.
 UQU has queer, women's, environment, disabilities and Indigenous collectives to represent their respective interests.
 UQU operates Queer, Women's, Environment, Disabilities, Indigenous, International Student, Postgraduate, and Student Rights departments to work with collectives and students directly on advocacy and wellbeing campaigns.